balenaltd/handbook/Doughnut-Calls.md

 If you know you will be unable to attend one or several of these calls, there is a Doughnut Opt-outs tab within the Team Model Google sheet where you can exclude yourself from these meetings for any period of time.
 You can find that document [here](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=1439596851).

 If you are curious on how the Doughnut scheduler works, you can find more details here: https://github.com/balena-io/doughnut-scheduler/blob/master/README.md

+_* Please note that we are testing a new approach and have moved to super doughnut calls.
+As the attendance had dropped, we thought to create a bigger pool for each call and see how it goes :)_